Authentic Lessons for 21st Century Learning

 Distribute the attached Lord of the Flies as Microcosm handout and highlighters.
 Display slide 7 and describe annotating strategy Categorical Highlighting.
 Instruct students to highlight the following as they read the passage:

-• Yellow—Any connections they find between microcosms and symbolism.
+• Yellow—Identifies any connections they find between microcosms and symbolism.

 After students are done reading and highlighting, display slide 8 and have them work with a partner nearby to discuss the following questions: